AnirudhDas/AniruddhaDas.github.io/iOS/AccessControl/AccessControl.md

 - **internal**

 Enables an entity to be used withing the defining module (target).
-You typically use internal access when defining an app’s or a framework’s internal structure.
+You typically use internal access when defining an app’s or a framework’s internal structure. **By default, all entities have internal access.**

 ```
 // First.framework – A.swift